Video Game: BattleBlock Theater

 - After completing the game, your character will walk around with a trophy on his back at all times (well, unless you toggle it off, anyway.)

-- Cross Promotion: Not only do you gain additional bonus heads for having saves from both Castle Crashers and Alien Hominid with a particular achievement, the game itself provides a character for Castle Crashers.
+- Cross Promotion: Not only do you gain additional bonus heads for having saves from both Castle Crashers and Alien Hominid with at least one achievement, the game itself provides a character for Castle Crashers.

-- Death Course: The name of the game in the story mode.
-Most of the stages there have you running from point A to point B, all while saws, spikes, lasers, and numerous other things try to take you out.
+- Death Course: Pretty much everything outside of arena mode.
+Most of the stages have you running from point A to point B, all while saws, spikes, lasers, and numerous other things try to take you out.

 - Death Is a Slap on the Wrist: During single player, death plants you at the latest checkpoint with no lives to consider.
 During co-op, it is even less of an inconvenience, as dead partners tend to respawn on nearby safe surfaces.
 It is not a slap on the wrist in two instances, when you are finishing a level against the clock, and when it is on insane mode, where checkpoints do not exist.